Story of So Hyeonseong: Plot

-Sossisamdae-rok tells the stories of So Hyeonseong's children and grandchildren, or the second and third generation of the So Family.
-The book mainly focuses on the married couples in the second generation of the So Family.
+Sossisamdae-rok tells the stories of So Hyeonseong's children and grandchildren, or the second and third generations of the So Family.
+The book mainly focuses on married couples in the second generation of the So Family.
 So Ungyeong marries his betrothed Wi Seonhwa, who is threatened by her stepmother; So Unseong is married to his beloved Hyeong Ganga but is forced to marry Princess Myeonghyeon by the order of the emperor, which causes conflicts in his marriage; So Unmyeong abuses his virtuous wife Yi Okju when the envious Jeong Gangseon slanders her; and So Subing becomes Kim Hyeon's second wife after years of Kim's courtship, but is ostracized by Kim's first wife and family, and is only accepted by the family after years of hardship.
-There are only short anecdotes about the third generation of the Yu Family in So Hyeongseong-rok.
+There are only short anecdotes about the third generation of the Yu family in So Hyeongseong-rok.
 When So Semyeong, one of the third generation, plots treason against the emperor, So Unseong finds out and kills him to eliminate misfortune in the family.
-The So Family prospers afterward, giving birth to famous literary men during the Song Dynasty.
+The So family prospers afterward, giving birth to famous literary men during the Song dynasty.

-Features and Significance
+Features and significance

-So Hyeonseong-rok was widely read in the late Joseon Dynasty.
+So Hyeonseong-rok was widely read in the late Joseon dynasty.
 Other novels, such as Hanssisamdae-rok, Yeongi-rok (靈異錄 Story of Yeongi), and Seolssisamdae-rok (Story of Three Generations of the Seol Family) feature characters from So Hyeonseong-rok, and the novel Yeowa-rok (女媧錄 Story of Yeowa) and the song cycle Gwabu-ga (寡婦歌 Song of a Widow) also contain criticisms of So Hyeonseong-rok.
 Based on the plot of So Hyeonseong-rok, the song cycle Jaun-ga (Song of Jaun) was composed and enjoyed.
-All this attests to the popularity of So Hyeonseong-rok in the late Joseon Dynasty.
+All this attests to the popularity of So Hyeonseong-rok in the late Joseon dynasty.

 In addition, So Hyeonseong-rok occupies an important position in the history of Korean literature.
 As one of the earliest novels written in Korea, alongside Guunmong (九雲夢The Cloud Dream of the Nine), Sassi namjeonggi (謝氏南征記Record of Lady Sa's Southward Journey), Changseongamui-rok (彰善感義錄 Story of Inspiration from Good and Righteous Deeds), it is considered to have created a new literary tradition.
 Characters’ personalities, conflicts between married couples, focus on the family, and other aspects of the novel in terms of characters, events, and themes that are now described as characteristic of hangeul novels were established in So Hyeonseong-rok.
 Therefore So Hyeonseong-rok is the first novel in the genre of hangeul novels that tell the story of several generations of an upper-class family.
 Similar hangeul novels were written and appreciated even until the 18th and 19th centuries in Joseon Korea.